wikimatze/vimfiles/README.md

 GitHub issue lookup support, press # to enable omnicompletion

 - `:Gissues` ... will open a window with issues and you can browse the descriptions
+- `:Giadd` ... add an issue to github

 ## [html5-syntax](https://github.com/othree/html5-syntax.vim)